 Enrollment and Contact Hours

-The December 2017 class is full.
-For those already registered, you will receive an enrollment key in September to access the course.
+The May 2018 class is full.
+For those already registered, you will receive an enrollment key well ahead of the start date to access the course materials.

-If you would like to get on the waiting list for the May 2018 class, please contact Ruth-Ellen at email@example.com.
+If you would like to get on the waiting list for the next class, please contact Ruth-Ellen at firstname.lastname@example.org.

-Enter the enrollment key provided in the field below and then select Enroll me.
+Enter the enrollment key provided in your email in the field below and then select Enroll me.

 Trouble accessing the course or other course-related questions?
 Contact Seth Eckhouse at email@example.com.